This surprises some people, but, when I was in grade 1, I was – just a tiny bit – precocious.

 In a study just published in the April edition of Psychological Science, Pam Mueller of Princeton University and Dan Oppenheimer of UCLA conducted a series of experiments to test whether longhand note-taking was more effective than taking notes on a laptop.
 They found that students who took notes by hand performed better on conceptual questions than their laptop-tapping peers.

 The researchers suggest a possible explanation for their results: laptop users tend to transcribe notes word-for-word rather than processing and reframing the content of lectures in their own words.
-Even when laptops are used only to take notes (and not to update their status on Facebook, gaze at pretty pictures on Pinterest or shop on Amazon), they may still impair learning because they result in shallower processing.
+Even when laptops are used only to take notes (and not to update their status on Facebook, gaze at pretty pictures on Instagram or shop on Shopify), they may still impair learning because they result in shallower processing.

 Of course, the other advantage of handwriting notes is more prosaic: you keep your writing motor skills tuned for performance – a handy advantage when exam time rolls around.